Professor Hazel Mitchell

 - Member of the NHMRC Microbiology Grant Review Panel

-- Initiator, scientific program developer, and organiser of "The First Western Pacific Helicobacter Congress", China and scientific advisor to following 5 congresses
+- Initiator, scientific program developer and organiser of the first Western Pacific Helicobacter Congress, China; scientific advisor to subsequent 5 Congresses

 - Conference organiser: 13th International Workshop on Campylobacter, Helicobacter and Related Organisms, Australia and International Workshop on Gastric Cancer, China

 - Member European study group on Pathogenesis and Immunology in Helicobacter infections

 - Member of the Editorial Board of the Journal Helicobacter